Convex geometry over ordered hyperfields: Halfspace separation for stringent hyperfields

 \subsection{Fourier-Motzkin elimination for stringent hyperfields}

 In the following, we will develop Fourier-Motzkin elimination for stringent hyperfields.
-All hyperfields in this subsection will be ordered stringent hyperfields.
+Every hyperfield $\HH$ shall be assumed to be ordered and stringent in this subsection.
 As such, we can now alternate between the ordering $\HH^+$ and the order relation $\succ_{\HH^+}$ as it is a strict total order by Proposition~\ref{prop:partial+order}.

 Up until this point, we have treated linear polynomials $\phi \in \HH[\bX]$ as having singleton coefficients.
 However, when doing Fourier-Motzkin elimination we will have to add polynomials, resulting in `polynomials' whose coefficients are sets.
 In general, not every subset of $\HH$ will be obtainable as a sum of elements.
 As such, we say a subset $A \subseteq \HH$ is \emph{realisable} if it can be written as a (finite) linear combination of elements of $\HH$, i.e. $A = \bigboxplus_{i=1}^n a_i$ where $a_i \in \HH$.
 We denote the set of realisable sets of $\HH$ as $\cR(\HH) \subseteq \cP(\HH)^*$.